 Our thinking around poverty and its reduction/prevention fit well with the recently published 'Prosperity without Poverty: a framework for action in Wales' produced jointly by the Joseph Rowntree Foundation and Bevan Foundation.
-This document draws upon national research and evidence to provide a framework for actions in Wales.
-The actions are set at many levels and one thing is key - addressing poverty is everyone's business.
-We have considered the JRF recommendations (where possible and appropriate) in production of this document.
+This document draws upon national research and evidence to provide a framework for actions in Wales, a summary is in the text box below.
+The actions are set at many levels, and one thing is key - addressing poverty is everyone's business.